tristaneason/wree/wp-content/plugins/creative-mail-by-constant-contact/README.md

 6. Enhance your brand with logomaker

 == Changelog ==
+* 1.4.2 - Fixed a crash when enabling the Elementor contact sync.
+* 1.4.1 - Fixed several bugs
 * 1.4.0 - Added gutenberg contact form block CreativeMail
 * 1.3.9 - Include notice when you have enabled a password protection plugin.
 * 1.3.8 - Fixes an issue with WooCommerce recommendations.